 The next task it to put your answer in order of importance.

-The order of the answers for Question 1 will be based on what action you want prospects to take.
+The order of the answers to Question 1 will be based on what action you want prospects to take.

-Answers for Question 2 will be put in order according to what you want them to learn.
+Answers to Question 2 will be put in order according to what you want them to learn.

-Answers for Question 3 will be in order according to what you think they want and the reason why they visit your site.
+Answers to Question 3 will be in order according to what you think they want and the reason why they visit your site.

 The Website Strategy Process is part of the larger Discovery Process where we come to terms with larger questions like, “Why should someone buy from you instead of your competitor?”
 The typical answer is often: “Because our service is better.”
 This needs to be explored in order to find out specifically how and why is it better in terms of real value.
 The discovery process is intense.
 It will gather specifics on current marketing, target marketing, objection, benefits and comparison.

-The final step is to gather 5 star reviews that will validate the benefits and comparison and invalidate the objections.
+The final step is to gather 5-star reviews that will validate the benefits and comparisons, as well as invalidate the objections.
 All this is merged with the information above to develop a strategy for content, navigation and design.

 Psychology plays a huge part in how people shop and travel is no exception.
 Hoteliers are beginning to understand just how important this is.
 These systems try to match guests with holiday experiences that fit their personality and mood.
 Personality Branding is the new way that brands are looking to differentiate themselves.
 The leading personality branding expert is Sally Hogshead, an award-winning Brand Marketer and author who has founded a company based on building fascinating personality brands.
 This is now taking root with leading travel brands who are beginning to use Personality to differentiate their brands and fascinate travellers by aligning them with brand experiences based on who they are.
 You may want to take several actions.
 Write them down and later arrange them in order of priority, taking into account how feasible each might be.